akxsha/akxsha.github.io/about.md

 * I managed the fully bespoke in-house data architecture, transformation, and business logic for Intel's E2E supply chain of NAND SSDs.
 The application suite I ran for was used to plan the optimal supply chain based on our internal constraint optimization model.

-* When Intel sold it's $9 Billion supply chain to SK Hynix, I lead the divestiture process for a team of 10, to segment from Intel's legacy system and stand up independent infrastructure.
+* When Intel sold it's $9 Billion supply chain to SK Hynix, I led the divestiture process for a team of 10, to segment from Intel's legacy system and stand up independent infrastructure.
 When our upstream systems failed to exit on time, I replicated the data streams to ensure we had 0 downtime for our supply chain.